-Political donors are people or organisations (other than registered political parties, political campaigners, associated entities, candidates and members of a Senate group in an election) who make donations to:
+Donors are people or entities (other than registered political parties, associated entities, candidates and members of a Senate group in an election) who make donations to:

 Subject to the disclosure threshold, donors must lodge an annual Donor to Political Party and Political Campaigner Disclosure Return with the AEC by 17 November each year.

 Subject to the disclosure threshold, donors to candidates or members of a Senate group must lodge an Election Donor Return with the AEC before the end of 15 weeks after the polling day for the election.

 The Financial Disclosure Guide for Donors to Political Parties and Political Campaigners aims to assist donors meet their financial disclosure obligations under the funding and disclosure provisions of Part XX of the Commonwealth Electoral Act 1918 (Electoral Act).

 This guide provides information to donors to political parties or political campaigners rather than donors to an individual candidate or Senate group in an election.